31 Enterprise St, Bundaberg Qld 4670

 • Valid

-Assessment activities will always meet the requirements as specified in the unit of competency.
-Sufficient evidence will always be collected, and will be relevant to the standard/module being assessed.
+Assessment activities will always meet the requirements as specified in the Unit of Competence.
+Evidence will always be collected and will be relevant to the Unit of Competence being assessed.

-ASTA ensures that staff involved in assessment activities always meet the assessor requirements as set by either:
+Australian Safety and Training Alliance ensures that staff involved in assessment activities always meet the assessor requirements as set by either;

-If staff members of ASTA do not have the vocational competence to assess identified areas, appropriately qualified personnel will be employed to provide this expertise within the assessment process.
+If ASTA trainers & assessors of do not have the vocational competence to assess identified areas, appropriately qualified personnel will be employed to provide this expertise within the assessment process.
 ASTA may also utilise auspiced assessment arrangements in situations where an individual staff member alone does not meet the total assessor requirements.
 Such auspiced arrangements may involve ASTA staff members in assessing in conjunction with workplace supervisors, industry specialists and/or qualified external assessors.

 • task skills (performance of individual tasks);